Learning the Koopman Eigendecomposition: A Diffeomorphic Approach: Learning Equivalences via Invertible Neural Networks

 In order to learn the Koopman eigenfunctions through an equivalence relation for the system (\ref{sysKdiffeo}) in a well-conditioned manner, one needs to ensure the function approximator is constrained to be a diffeomorphism.
-Allowing for that are Normalizing Flows (NF), mainly used as distribution estimators \cite{Rezende2015}.
-However, we are interested in function approximation of diffeomorphisms - where coupling flow invertible neural networks (CF-INN) as Normalizing Flows present a powerful tool.
-They exhibit universal approximation properties - crucial for reliable learning of Koopman eigenfunctions via Thm. \ref{thm:l2nlEFs}.
-Using the result of Teshima et al. \cite{Teshima2020}, we assume there are flow architectures exhibiting $L^{p}$-universality/$\operatorname{sup}$-universality for a large class of diffeomorphisms. \begin{assumption} Let $D^2(\set{X})$ be the set of all $C^2(\set{X})$ diffeomorphisms.
-Then, there is a class $\mathcal{D}$ of universal approximators such that for any ${\bm{d}} \in{D}^2(\set{X})$ and any $\varepsilon > 0, \exists \bm{{\hat{d}}} \in \mathcal{D}$ such that $\| \bm{d}-\bm{{\hat{d}}} \|_{p, \set{X}}<\varepsilon$. \end{assumption} Using the above assumption we can state the following result that allows for arbitrarily accurate learning of Koopman eigenfunctions for the considered nonlinear system (\ref{sysKdiffeo}). \begin{lemma} Consider eigenfunctions $\phi$ of $\ko^t_{\bm{f}}$ and $\varphi$ of $\ko^t_{\bm{A}}$ for system (\ref{sysKdiffeo}) corresponding to the same eigenvalue.
-Given the unit-box scaling $\bm{g}$ and the Jacobian linearization's eigenfunction $\varphi$, the approximate eigenfunction $\hat{\phi}$ of $\ko^t_{\bm{f}}$ is constructed as $\hat{\phi} = \varphi \circ \bm{g} \circ \bm{{\hat{d}}}$ by Thm. \ref{thm:l2nlEFs}.
-Then, under Ass. \ref{ass:univDiffeo}, for any $\delta > 0$ and any ${\phi}$, $\exists \hat{\phi}$ such that $\|{\phi} - \hat{\phi}\|_{p, \set{X}} < \delta$.
+Allowing for that are flow-based neural networks, where coupling flow invertible neural networks (CF-INN) present a powerful tool.
+Although with their form restricted compared to vanilla neural networks, there are CF-INN architectures exhibiting $L^{p}$-universality/$\operatorname{sup}$-universality for a large class of diffeomorphisms \cite{Teshima2020}.
+Hence, they can be relied on for learning of Koopman eigenfunctions via Proposition \ref{prop:l2nlEFs}.. \begin{assumption} Let $D^2(\set{X})$ be the set of all $C^2(\set{X})$ diffeomorphisms.
+Then, there is a class $\mathcal{D}$ of universal approximators $\bm{{\hat{d}}}$ such that for any ${\bm{d}} \in{D}^2(\set{X})$ and any $\varepsilon > 0, \exists \bm{{\hat{d}}} \in \mathcal{D}$ such that $\| \bm{d}-\bm{{\hat{d}}} \|_{p, \set{X}}<\varepsilon$. \end{assumption} The above assumption is hardly restrictive as it is fulfilled by almost all diffeomorphisms and thus systems \eqref{sysKdiffeo}.
+Therefore, we can state the following result on the expressivity of learning Koopman eigenfunctions constructed via Proposition \ref{prop:l2nlEFs}. \begin{lemma} Let there exist a $C^2$-diffeomorphism making the system \eqref{sysKdiffeo} smoothly equivalent to its Jacobian linearization.
+Consider a function approximator $\bm{{\hat{d}}}$ fulfilling Assumption \ref{ass:univDiffeo} and let $\mathcal{G}_{\ko_{\bm{f}}}$-eigenfunctions of \eqref{sysKdiffeo} be constructed via Proposition \ref{prop:l2nlEFs} such that an approximate eigenfunction has the form $\hat{\phi} = \varphi \circ \bm{g} \circ \bm{{\hat{d}}}$.
+Then, for any $\delta > 0$ and any ${\phi}$, $\exists \hat{\phi}$ such that $\|{\phi} - \hat{\phi}\|_{p, \set{X}} < \delta$.

 \begin{proof} Due to continuity on their corresponding domains, there exist Lipschitz constants $L_{\varphi}$ and $L_{\bm{g}}$, associated to $\varphi$ and $\bm{g}$ respectively so that $\|\bm{d}-\bm{{\hat{d}}} \|_{p, \set{X}}<\frac{\delta}{L_{\varphi}L_{\bm{g}}}$ holds.
 Then, we have